GopiErla/Statistics-and-Trends-20-/README.md

 # Project Title: Analysis of Heart Disease Trends

 ## Project Overview
-This project analyzes trends in heart disease using a dataset from [Insert Source Name].
+This project analyzes trends in heart disease using a dataset from UCI.
 The aim is to identify key factors contributing to cardiovascular health by exploring relationships between age, cholesterol levels, blood pressure, and heart rate.

 ## Files in the Repository
 - `heart_disease_analysis.ipynb`: Jupyter Notebook containing all the data analysis code and visualizations.